lucacros/2324_Projet2A_PedaleGuitare/README.md

 - Effect 1 : **Reverberation** "An effect which creates a sense of space, by generating a diffuse longer-lasting sound from a short-input."
 - Effect 2 : Description brève
 - ...
-### 💡 Key features

-## 🔧 Project structure
-The project is divided into 2 parts: the first is analog, with the creation of the system's electronic board, and the second is the creation of the various digital audio effects.

 ## 📁 Branches structure

+The project is divided into 3 parts: project management, the second part is analogue, with the creation of the system's electronic board, and the third is the creation of the various digital audio effects.
+The second is the creation of the various digital audio effects.

 ### Management Section